hen6003/golaunch/README.md

 # golaunch
 a simple .desktop file launcher

-can be used with any other application like fzf which gives the user a choice from a list the returns what the user chooses with this:
+can be used with any other application like fzf which gives the user a choice from a list and, returns what the user chooses with this:
   `./golaunch | fzf | ./golaunch`